tincro/tincro.github.io/_posts/2024-10-22-programming-my-favorite-card-game.markdown

 * Bots with logic will play the other cards.
 * Build a UI so its less reading for the user

+If you want to check out the project, [you can find it here](https://github.com/tincro/euchre)

 ### Final Thoughts
 Overall, I'm very happy with how the project came out and funny enough, I have a lot more appreciation for the design of this card game.
 There are still a few bugs but its in a very playable state at the moment and the amount of things I've learned along the way makes me very excited to build the next project.